 [Last update September 2020] The future of medicine is upon us – stem cell therapy.
 Using stem cells to regenerate or replace damaged tissue or diseased cells is a technique that is offering new life to millions of patients.

 Like any other medical treatment, stem cell treatments come with a number of risks and side effects, including stem cell rejection, Graft-versus-host disease (GVHD), fatigue, bruising or other minor side effects associated with stem cell procedures.

 But some stem cell products carry greater, life-threatening risks.

 Most Americans feel that stem cells are safe as long as they are FDA-approved or authorized for use in clinical trials.
 And this absolutely should be the case.

 However, stem cell companies feeling pressured to keep up with a highly competitive market may skimp on quality control and ignore safe manufacturing requirements.
 Corrupt stem cell companies and clinics may use unsafe manufacturing conditions to save on costs, resulting in dangerous stem cell contamination and deadly patient infections.
 We spoke to one insider who said his company shipped products even though lot samples tested positive for e. coli!

 Stem cell manufacturers and distributors who produce dangerous, defective, or contaminated stem cell products face criminal and civil penalties.
-Harmed stem cell patients have the right to file a lawsuit for damages, including past and future medical expenses, lost wages, pain and suffering, and other damages.
+Injured stem cell patients have the right to file a lawsuit for damages, including past and future medical expenses, lost wages, pain and suffering, and other damages.

-In an effort to crack down on this dangerous practice, our stem cell litigation firm is currently seeking reports of stem cell complications and adverse reactions.
-Working alongside the FDA, Department of Justice (DOJ) and Department of Health and Human Services Office of the Inspector General (HHS-OIG), we are actively investigating cases of potentially dangerous stem cell products.
+In an effort to crack down on this dangerous practice, our stem cell lawsuit team is currently prosecuting several stem cell cases.
+We are also working alongside the FDA, Department of Justice (DOJ) and Department of Health and Human Services Office of the Inspector General (HHS-OIG), to stop these companies from hurting other patients.